 c.
 Two-Step Authentication: Also known as 2-step verification, Two-Factor Authentication (2FA) is an approach to add an extra layer of security to your WordPress account beyond your password and reduce the risk of your site getting compromised by a malicious actor.

 d.
-Security Questions: This is another effective and simple method to improve the security of your WordPress website.
+Security Questions: This is another effective and simple method to improve the WordPress Security Issues.
 Think of them as passwords for your account.
 Set up a security question that only you can answer and no one else.
 It could be your favorite drink, the name of the place you were wedded, or something else.
 Make sure that the answer to your security question is not common or predictable.

 Not Backing Up Your Data